-The Master's in Science Chinese Herbology (MS-CH) program joins the MS-Ac degree program and the MS-TCM degree program within the Acupuncture Institute and is a part of the Health Sciences Division which also includes physician assistant, nutrition, naturopathic medicine, chiropractic, and dental hygiene.
+The Master of Science in Chinese Herbology degree program joins the Acupuncture MS degree program and the Acupuncture and Chinese Herbal Medicine MS degree program within the Acupuncture Institute.
+It is a part of the Health Sciences Division which also includes physician assistant, nutrition, chiropractic, and dental hygiene.

 The MS-CH program will be primarily residential with students completing 50% of their course work and 100% of their clinical rotations in residence.
 The Asian/Chinese Herbology (ACH) courses will be offered in the blended format with 50% of the didactic program offered online and 50% during 4 weekends each semester, and an additional 3 weekends each summer for a total of 11 weekends a year.
 Students will participate in an online environment to complete their Asian/Chinese Herbology studies.

 The MS-CH is limited to those who currently hold licensure or registration as healthcare professionals.
 The MS-CH program will not expand graduates’ scope of practice.
 There is no independent licensing for Chinese herbal practitioners in the US.
 Please consult your state’s licensing authority regarding state-specific scope of practice for licensed health practitioners in the area of herbal prescribing.